Pvt. William Archie Curtis Jr.

 POW who had died or been sent to Bilibid for

 On August 27, 1944, William was sent to Japan on the Noto Maru.
-After a stop at Takao, Formosa on July 30th, the ship sailed for the Island of Kelung the next day.
-The Noto Maru arrived at Moji, Japan on September 4th.
-In Japan, he was held as a POW at Sendai #6 outside of Hanawa.
-This camp supplied slave labor for a copper mine owned by Mitsubishi.
+After a stop at Takao, Formosa, on July 30th, the ship sailed for the Island of Kelung the next day.
+The Noto Maru arrived at Moji, Japan, on September 4th.
+In Japan, he was held as a POW at Sendai #6, outside of Hanawa, which supplied slave labor for a copper mine owned by Mitsubishi.

 One day the POWs lined up for work, but they were sent back to their barracks.
 The same thing happened repeatedly over the next several days.
 The POWs knew something had happened, but none of them had any idea what it could have been.